-The University of Akron’s College of Business Administration ranked No. 88 in this year’s 2023 rankings, dropping 12 places from last year’s No. 76.
-Of the three methodological categories, Akron scored best in Career Outcomes, where they placed 67th.
-They scored the lowest in Academic Experience and Admissions, placing 91st and 90th respectively.
+The University of Akron’s College of Business Administration ranked No. 89 in our 2023 rankings this year, down just one place from last year’s No. 88 place.
+Of the three methodological categories, Akron scored best in Career Outcomes, where they placed 73rd.
+They scored both a No. 90 in Academic Experience and Admissions.

-The Akron CBA had an extremely lenient acceptance rate this year, at 96.98% for the Class of 2023 as compared to last year’s 40.00%, and an average SAT score of 1055, dropping from last year’s score of 1096.
+The Akron had an extremely lenient acceptance rate of 97% for the most recent incoming class – nearly the same as last year’s 96.98%, and an average SAT score of 1075 for incoming students – 20 points higher than last year’s 1055.

 Akron business students have access to 13 different undergraduate majors including Accounting, Business Administration, Business Data Analytics, Economics, Financial Management, Financial Planning, Human Resource Management, Information Systems, International Business, Marketing, Risk Management and Insurance, Sales Management, and Supply Chain/Operations Management.